cedar-policy/rfcs/text/0061-functions.md

 Ultimately, this RFC takes the position that it is better to give the tool of macros to users to improve the readability and maintainability policies, than it is to withhold that tool for fear that they could misuse it.
 Without the tool of macros, users must "implement" their effects by cut-and-paste, which still blows up policy size while also making policies harder to read and maintain.

 ### Readability: Policies are no longer standalone
-A policy can no longer be read by itself, it has to be read in the context of all function definitions it uses.
+A policy can no longer be read by itself, it has to be read in the context of all macro definitions it uses.
-Policies that use a large number of functions may be hard to read.
+Policies that use a large number of macros may be hard to read.

 ## Alternatives